Running MaxQuant software on Puhti supercomputer

 - Learn how to enable MaxQuant environment

 MaxQuant software actually also needs mono software to be able to run.
 With mono software, you can choose your version of MaxQuant.
-CSC provides a conda environment for working with MaxQuant.
+CSC provides a module for mono.

 Please note that the MaxQuant version you used to create .xml parameter configuration file must match with the version you use on linux environment to smoothly run it on a cluster environment.
 Other latest versions may work.